A neutron trigger detector for pulsed reactor neutron sources: Introduction

 Nuclear reactors of the TRIGA (Training, Research, Isotopes, General Atomics) type, like the research reactor TRIGA Mainz located at Johannes Gutenberg University, can be operated in a pulsed mode: With the reactor initially operated at low steady power, it is turned into a prompt super-critical state by shooting the so-called \emph{pulse rod} out of the core using pressurized air.
 The nuclear chain reaction starts an exponential power rise to a maximum of \SI{250}{\mega\watt_{th}} within a few milliseconds.
 The large prompt negative temperature coefficient of the TRIGA reactor's fuel material (ZrH) terminates the power excursion and thus forms a neutron pulse.
 Reactor pulses at the maximum power have a width of approximately \SI{30}{\milli\second}~(FWHM)~\cite{Frei2007}.

 A common task in controlling time-critical experiments based on the pulsed operation mode of the TRIGA reactor is the generation of a reliable trigger signal for every single pulse.
-Using the reactor control systems for this purpose is problematic because of timing jitters in the reactor control electronics and due to the pneumatic operation of the pulse rod.
-These factors lead to uncertainties regarding the start time of the experiment and lead to a reduction in pulse to pulse reproducibility.
+Using the reactor control systems for this purpose is problematic because of timing jitters in the reactor control electronics and due to the pneumatic operation of the pulse rod, which is not pressure- or temperature-stabilized.
+These factors lead to uncertainties regarding the start time of the experiment and lead to a reduction in pulse-to-pulse reproducibility.

 At the research reactor TRIGA Mainz this applies in particular to the $\uptau$SPECT experiment~\cite{RoßPHD,KahlenbergPHD,KarchPHD}, which aims to measure the free neutron lifetime.
 To convert the thermalized neutrons from a reactor pulse to storable ultracold neutrons (UCNs) a solid deuterium based UCN source is used~\cite{Kahlenberg2017}.
 In $\uptau$SPECT UCNs are confined in a magnetic bottle.
 Plotting their number against the corresponding storage times provides the exponentially decaying storage curve, from which the neutron lifetime can be determined.
-Prior to each reactor pulse and experiment repetition, a \emph{pulse ready signal} is sent from the reactor's control system to the control electronics of the experiment.
+Prior to each reactor pulse and experiment repetition with the reactor in a \emph{pulse ready} mode, a \emph{pulse ready signal} is sent from the reactor's control system to the control electronics of the experiment.
 This signal starts the timing sequence of the individual subsystems of the $\uptau$SPECT experiment with defined delay times being taken into account.
-The experiment then returns a \emph{pulse request signal} to the control room of the reactor which triggers the actual neutron pulse.
+The experiment then returns a \emph{pulse request signal} to the control room of the reactor which directly triggers the actual neutron pulse.